 Presence of Industry Leaders

 Companies like BWX Technologies are already beginning to recognize revenue from significant projects like the BWRX-300, signalling a favourable investment environment.
+Check out our energy stocks list for other major players.

 With its world-class nuclear workforce and a global desire to reduce reliance on Russian nuclear technology, Canadian companies are poised to become the global partner of choice for new nuclear projects.